acm-svnit/linux-101-challenge/README.md

 9. **UPDATE**: Still stuck? don't worry you can submit till today midnight (7th September 2020, 11:59pm), but with -5 points penalty.

+10. **UPDATE2**: You can submit any number of times, the latest submission will be considered.

 ## CLI: 60 Points
 For all the questions, assume that your are starting from the question directory `q-xx`.